|Group of Internal Medicine Residents following noon conference

 Interns are responsible for admitting/discharging patients, writing orders and daily progress notes, and following up on studies.
 The resident is encouraged to develop teaching skills and review medical literature in order to provide the interns with guidance to optimally manage patients.
 Each member of the ward team is scheduled four days off per month.

 Formal teaching rounds are conducted three times a week by a faculty member.
 Pathophysiology, diagnosis and treatment plans for patients are discussed in detail.
+Medical students from The University of Texas Southwestern Medical School complete their third year clerkships at Texas Health Dallas and are assigned to each ward team.

 The ICU rotation is an opportunity for residents to develop proficiency in the care & management of critically ill patients.
 The ICU uses a multidisciplinary approach in which all members collaborate to determine the best course of treatment for the patients, with the goals being quality care and patient safety.
 The team consists of the resident, intern, intensivists, nurses, respiratory therapists, pharmacists and social workers.
 Texas Health Dallas uses an open ICU system which facilitates continuity of care and communication between the ICU and primary team.